-Thank you for your shares and supportive feedback.
-Before we conclude our meeting we want to give anyone who wishes to do so an opportunity to make a brief comment, of about 20 seconds or less, on how they are feeling as we prepare to close our meeting.
-I will begin and we will proceed until everyone in our virtual meeting has had a chance to say how they are feeling.
-If you do not wish to speak just say 'pass'.
+Thank you for your shares.
+Before we conclude our meeting we want to give anyone who wishes to do so an opportunity to make a brief comment, of about 20 seconds or less, on how they are feeling as we prepare to close out this meeting.
+Please refer to your handout for some tips on feelings.
+Reviewing this list might help you associate a label or word with the feelings you are experiencing right now.

+I will begin and we will proceed around the circle.
+If you do not wish to speak just say 'pass'

-(Co-Facilitator Two begins with his/her closing comment about how she/he feels then the next person, and so on.)
+(Co-Facilitator Two begins with his/her closing comment then the next person who wants to close can do so -- using the same format "this is ."